-Some people often think that a tree surgeon and an arborist are the same due to the similarity of their work scope.
+Some people believe that a tree surgeon and an arborist are the same people because their work scopes are similar.

-The Primary Job Duties of Tree Surgeon vs Arborist
+The Primary Job Duties of a Tree Surgeon vs. Arborist

 The tree surgeon is known as the “man of action”.
-This is often perceived ‘literally’ as a tree surgeon handles the physically-demanding type of jobs.
+This is often perceived ‘literally’ as a tree surgeon handles the challenging type of job.

-Aside from the above-mentioned type of jobs, tree surgeon can also be of help to the following tasks:
+Aside from the aforementioned types of jobs, a tree surgeon can also be of help with the following tasks:

 - Clearing operation (fallen and damaged trees) after a storm